JonathanPeterCole/Tech-Support-Site/README.md

 1. In the same folder as `__init__.py`, create a file named config.py.

-2. In the config.py file, add the following, replacing fields with the appropriate configuration for the mail server you are using.
+2. In the config.py file, add the following, replacing variables under `Flask Mail` with the appropriate configuration for the mail server you are using, and the `BOOKING_EMAIL_TARGET` email with the email you would like bookings to be sent to.
 I am using environment variables here to keep the account credentials separate from the app.
 ```
 import os